 St Day and Carharrack Primary School's Personal Development (PD) Programme has been constructed to ensure there is a coherent approach to the delivery of content, knowledge and skills which develop all children's character - their attitudes and behaviours.
-This journey starts with living our jointly constructed Vision and Values through a Rights Respecting School ethos, Trauma Informed School approaches and a Restorative Justice culture running through all we do.
+This journey starts with living our jointly constructed Vision and Values with a Rights Respecting School and Restorative Justice culture running through all we do.